-Behaviour Points accrued by pupils are monitored and analysed by the Assistant Principal, Pastoral Support in conjunction with the Pastoral Manager on a weekly basis.
+Behaviour Points accrued by pupils are monitored and analysed by the Assistant Principal and Pastoral Manager, on a weekly basis.
 To support pupils and address any behavioural concerns the academy uses a report card system.
 There are three levels of report - Class Teacher report (green); Phase Leader report (yellow); Senior Leadership Group (SLG) report (red).
 Pupils will be placed onto one of these reports when they are issued with the relevant number of behaviour points (Trigger Points) based on the following thresholds during a term: